Delayed discharges from hospital

 Most people admitted to a hospital will be discharged home without any additional support, however some may require formal support in their own home, a short-term bed or a permanent bed in a care home.
 Discharging patients at the right time to the right location requires a well-coordinated system that can adequately meet the needs of patients.
 Delays arise when discharge processes in hospitals are slow and when capacity is constrained in out-of-hospital care.

 Responding to and reducing the number of delayed patients in acute hospitals has been a top priority for the government.
 The NHS delivery plan for urgent and emergency services recognises the need to improve discharge processes in hospitals and expand capacity in both intermediate care and social care.
-In January 2023, the government announced £250 million allocated to NHS services to increase capacity in step-down care providing reablement among other types of support.
-This is in addition to the Better Care Fund allocating £1.6 billion for 2023-25 of funding to social care services to reduce delayed discharges.
+In January 2023, the government announced £250 million allocated to NHS services to increase capacity in step-down care, providing reablement among other types of support.
+This is in addition to the Better Care Fund allocating £1.6 billion of funding for 2023/25 to social care services to reduce delayed discharges.

 This indicator replaces a previous page on delayed transfers of care (DTOC) that is still accessible although no longer being updated.
-DTOC data is no longer being collected and due to changes in the way this metric was measured it is not comparable with the discharge delays data presented on this page.

 Delayed discharges by length of stay

-The impact of winter on the number of delayed patients is apparent with peaks seen in January 2022 and 2023.
-Every winter sees an increase in A&E admissions and a reduction of staff due to sickness hindering effective discharge processes within hospitals.
+The impact of winter on the number of delayed patients is apparent with peaks seen yearly in January since 2022The fall and rise of delayed discharges observed this year may also be indicative of winter pressures.
+Every winter sees an increase in A&E admissions and a reduction of staff due to sickness absence that can hinder effective discharge processes within hospitals.

 Reasons for delay